The Ultimate Guide of The City of London

 The City of London Corporation acts in the interest of the financial services industry and its residents.
 Its decision making structure includes the office of Remembrancer, the Court of Aldermen, the Lord Mayor and the Court of Common Council.
 See more details on their official website: cityoflondon.gov.uk.

 In addition, the City of London is one of the most important and internationally successful financial centres in the world.
 The London Stock Exchange was formed in 1801, and today it is one of the largest in the world, with the likes of New York Stock Exchange, NASDAQ, Hong Kong Exchange and more.
-It may not come as a surprise to know that many are left wondering what kind of effects Brexit and the coronavirus pandemic will have on the City of London’s financial future.
-The real estate market has reacted for one.
-Property prices showed a low increase (6%) compared to other European cities (Paris 20%, Amsterdam 40%).

 Is The City of London a country?

 The City of London is not a country.
-Technically it has the status of a county and geographically it belongs to the county of Middlesex but it has powers that exceed those of any county of London or the U.K.
+Technically it has the status of a county and geographically it belongs to the county of Middlesex, but it has powers that exceed those of any county of London or the U.K.

 Who owns the City of London?

 The biggest landowner of the Square Mile is The City Corporation, the local authority that runs ‘The City’.
-The Corporation owns landmarks including Guildhall, the Monument, Mansion House, The Millennium Bridge, Spitalfields Market and Leadenhall Market.
+The Corporation owns landmarks including Guildhall, the Monument, Mansion House, The Millennium Bridge, Billingsgate Roman House and Baths, Spitalfields Market and Leadenhall Market.
 Their land portfolio has been built over hundreds of years but historically both Church and State have also owned part of the City.
 The Church owns St Paul’s Cathedral and at least 14 Churches and The Bank of England is owned by the British Government.

 Particularly since World War II, the City has attracted both British and overseas investment.
-Land Securities (Landsec), the biggest British developer, owns the relatively new shopping mall at One New Change whilst Chinese Companies own The Lloyds Building (Ping An), the ‘Cheesegrater’ (CC Land) and the Walkie Talkie Building (Lee Kum Kee).
+Land Securities (Landsec), the biggest British developer, owns the shopping mall at One New Change whilst Chinese Companies own The Lloyds Building (Ping An), the ‘Cheesegrater’ (CC Land) and the Walkie Talkie Building (Lee Kum Kee).
 Other overseas land owners include both countries and individuals – the famous Gherkin building was bought by the Brazilian billionaire Joseph Safra for the Safra Group.

 What is the difference between London and the City of London?